Distribution of the values of the derivative of the Dirichlet $L$-functions at its $a$-points: Preliminary lemmas

 In the next lemma, we obtain the approximate functional equation of $L'(s,\chi)$ in the following form (which will be sufficient for our purpose). \begin{lem} For $t>t_{0}>0$ and $0\leq \sigma\leq1$, we have

-\end{lem} \begin{proof} The proof use the same argument and similar notations as Levinson \cite{14}.
-According to Rane \cite{17}, we use the following approximate functional equation of $L(s,\chi)$, if $\chi$ mod $q$ is a primitive character, we have
+\end{lem} \begin{proof} The proof uses the same argument and similar notations as Levinson \cite{15}.
+According to Lavrik \cite[Corollary 1 of Theorem 1]{13} or to Rane \cite{19}, we use the following approximate functional equation of $L(s,\chi)$, if $\chi$ mod $q$ is a primitive character, we have \footnote{An exact expression for the error term in the approximate functional equation of $L(s,\chi)$ is stated in \cite[Theorem 1 and Lemma 5]{13} and which noted $R_{xy}$ (see also \cite[page 141]{19}).
+For example, with Lavrik's notation, when $x=y=\sqrt{\frac{qt}{2\pi}}$, one can see that the error term $R_{xy}$ satisfies $R_{xy}=O_{q}\left(t^{-\frac{\sigma}{2}}\right)$.}

 where $\Delta(s,\chi)$ can be written as follows $\Delta(s,\chi):=i\tau(\chi)\chi(-1)(2\pi)^{s-1}q^{-s}\Gamma(1-s)e^{-\frac{i\pi s}{2}}.$ Writing $L(s,\chi)=f_1(s)+\Delta(s,\chi)f_2(s)$ with $\displaystyle{ f_1(s)=\sum_{n\leq \sqrt{\frac{qt}{2\pi}}}\frac{\chi(n)}{n^s}+O\left(t^{-\frac{\sigma}{2}}\right)}$ and